-Fed foresees a potential rate hike as soon as next year, as economy and inflation pick up
+Fed foresees a potential rate hike as soon as next year

 Taken together, the Fed’s pullback in bond purchases and its eventual rate hikes, whenever they happen, will mean that some borrowers will have to pay more for mortgages, credit cards and business loans.

-Most economists expect the central bank to formally announce at its next meeting in November that it will start reducing its bond buying in December.
 The Fed hasn’t hinted at how fast it will taper the purchases.
 But it is widely expected to pare its purchases of Treasurys by $10 billion a month and mortgage-backed securities by $5 billion.

-The tricky task for Jerome Powell’s Fed is to explain how it will soon begin withdrawing its economic support while still reassuring investors, consumers and business leaders that it won’t move so fast as to derail the recovery from the recession.
+The tricky task for the Powell Fed is to explain how it will soon begin withdrawing its economic support while still reassuring investors, consumers and business leaders that it won’t move so fast as to derail the recovery from the recession.
 Powell has repeatedly expressed his belief that the current high level of inflation will fade as the economy normalizes — and in part for that reason, has said the central bank isn’t yet close to raising interest rates.

 But the changes in the Fed’s interest rate projections suggest that the central bank is moving gradually closer to doing so.
 In March, the 18 officials who make up its policymaking committee predicted that they wouldn’t raise rates at all until after 2023.
 In June, the committee revised its forecast to two rate hikes in 2023.
 And now it sees a rate hike as soon as next year.